-In order to facilitate reunification and family visitation, the AIP requires that children in out-ofhome care are placed within 100 miles from the District of Columbia unless they are placed in kinship or pre-adoptive family-based settings under the Interstate Compact for the Placement of Children (ICPC).
+In order to facilitate reunification and family visitation, the AIP requires that children in out-of-home care are placed within 100 miles from the District of Columbia unless they are placed in kinship or pre-adoptive family-based settings under the Interstate Compact for the Placement of Children (ICPC).
 As of January 31, 2009, there were 104 children placed more than 100 miles from the District of Columbia.
-Of the 104 children, 11 were appropriately placed more than 100 miles from the District for a total of 93 children placed more than 100 miles from the District.
+Of the 104 children, 11 were appropriately placed more than 100 miles from the District.
 This represents an increase from February 2007 when the interim AIP measure was set based on 82 children who were then placed more than 100 miles from the District.

-Six of these children were attending college, one youth was in a correctional facility at that time, one youth is in a kin placement, and 3 children were placed in pre-adoptive homes.
+51 Six of these children were attending college, one youth was in a correctional facility at that time, one youth is in a kin placement, and 3 children were placed in pre-adoptive homes.

-&lt;sup>50 There are two additional children under age 12 who are placed in a congregate care setting for more than 30 days who CFSA believes are appropriately placed.
-The Monitor has not yet verified the appropriateness of these
+50 There are two additional children under age 12 who are placed in a congregate care setting for more than 30 days who CFSA believes are appropriately placed.
+The Monitor has not yet verified the appropriateness of these placements.